Should I buy a static caravan? It’s a question we were asking ourselves again and again before taking the plunge!

 If you follow me on social media you’ll already know that Sam and I recently bought a static caravan in the gorgeous seaside town of Abersoch on the Llyn Peninsular in Wales.

-Since posting about the caravan I’ve had a few people send messages and ask questions about buying a static caravan and how we did it and why we did it etc, so I thought I’d answer all your questions here!
+Since sharing the news about buying a static caravan, I’ve had lots of questions about buying a static caravan and how we did it and why we did it etc, so I thought I’d answer all your questions here!
 If you have any more questions about buying a static caravan then please do leave them in the comments below or send me an email and I’ll do my very best to answer.

 ^ I gave up on trying to take photos without a child or a dog doing something weird!

-What’s it like to have a static caravan?
+What’s it like to own a static caravan?